 The Art of Thriving.
 What an Ageing Expert Wants You to Know

-I came across an article in the Guardian this morning and I thought it was worthy of a share.
-It was written by Dr. Kerry Burnight.
-I am inspired by Dr. Kerry's wisdom as I feel it aligns with my message here at Rebellious Aging.
+I came across an article in the Guardian this morning and I thought it was absolutely worthy of a share.
+It was written by Dr. Kerry Burnight, and I am inspired by her wisdom because it aligns so beautifully with the message we live out here at Rebellious Aging.

-What if ageing wasn't something to fear, fight, or fix.
-Rather something to expand into with joy, purpose, and rebellious spark?
-Dr. Kerry is one of America's leading gerontologists and believes exactly that and as a Rebel I could not agree more.
+What if ageing wasn't something to fear, fight, or fix, but something to expand into with joy, purpose, and rebellious spark?
+Dr. Kerry is one of America's leading gerontologists.
+She taught Geriatric Medicine and Gerontology for years at UC Irvine's School of Medicine, and her work focuses on psychological wellbeing in aging, not just squeezing out more birthdays.
+As a Rebel, I could not agree more.

 In the article, titled "I'm an Expert on Aging.
 Here is What I Know about Thriving in Later Life," Dr Burnight shares the kind of wisdom that deserves a drumroll, and maybe a dance break.